rdpatil4/ESClient/README.md

 2. Select the Index, Type you want to search on
 3. Select the fields you want in the resultset
 4. Enter the Lucene query (Not DSL) you want to use for searching.
-5. Hit search to see the results.
+5. Hit search to see the results displayed in tabular format.

 ###Sorting documents: